c-bakis/vocabulary-trainer-js/README.md

 ## Features

 <img align="left" src="https://github.com/c-bakis/vocabulary-trainer-js/blob/main/png/main-page.PNG" alt="main page" width="350"/>
-Start a new training or edit your vocabulary list.
+Start a new query or edit your vocabulary list and go back to your current query.
 <br clear="left"/>
 <br/>

 <img align="left" src="https://github.com/c-bakis/vocabulary-trainer-js/blob/main/png/training-page.PNG" alt="training page" width="350"/>
 Ask vocabulary one by one, answer via input and see immediately whether your answer is correct.
+If your answer was wrong, you can check the right answer.
+After finishing a query you have an option for a query with only incorrectly answered vocabulary.
  <br clear="left"/>
  <br/>